 English touches every part of our daily lives, it is not just a subject within our schools but it's a life skill.
 We understand that to communicate effectively in Britain today, children must master English.
-Here at Lewis Street and Christ Church English develops the critical skills or reading, writing, speaking and listening.
+Here at Christ Church and Lewis Street, English develops the critical skills or reading, writing, speaking and listening.

 Literacy skills are initially taught through the 'Read Write Inc' programme.
 Read Write Inc is a nationally acclaimed programme that uses a structured and systematic approach to teaching literacy to create fluent readers, confident speakers and willing writers.
 The programme is delivered daily from nursery up to Year 2, and beyond where there is a specific need.
 Sessions are completed in small groups to allow staff to give each individual child a high level of support and challenge.